Urszula (Choromanska) Norton

 My research lies within the areas of both basic and applied science, concentrating on questions formed to evaluate the impact of anthropogenic or chronic disturbances on ecological underpinnings of ecosystem resiliency and sustainability.
 As a biogeochemist I am drawn toward understanding the linkages between belowground N and C cycling and ecosystem functions.
 I am interested in agroecological principles governing sustainable food production in time of diminishing natural resources and environmental change and the short and long-term consequences of climate variability on ecosystems services.
 In my research approach I investigate a variety of soil, air and plant indices that are most sensitive to environmental change such as greenhouse gas (GHG) emissions (carbon dioxide, methane and nitrous oxide) and labile and stable organic matter pools.
 Methodologies I often employ include GHG measurements, assays for determining potentially mineralizable C and N, and gross rates of mineralization using 15N enrichment techniques.

-2009-present: Assistant Professor of Agroecology; Plant Sciences Department, University of Wyoming (hired on August 19th 2009); Adjunct Faculty in Program in Ecology (PiE);
+2009-present: Associate Professor of Agroecology; Plant Sciences Department, University of Wyoming (hired on August 19th 2009); Adjunct Faculty in Program in Ecology (PiE);

 2007-present: Adjunct Assistant Professor, Renewable Resources Department, University of Wyoming, Laramie, WY;